Tracer dynamics in an interacting active bath: fluctuations and energy partition: Model

 which is independent of the structure of the bath interaction $k$.
 This is expected since at very short-time intervals the probe effectively sees only the end particle of the bath to which it is coupled to.

 The small and large frequency dependences of the dissipation kernel is the same as previously seen in Ref~\cite{prsa_rubin}, albeit with modified prefactors.
 An interesting intermediate regime $\tau_c^{-1}\ll \omega\ll \tau_b^{-1}$ emerges due to the different relaxation times of the chain and the coupling.
-In this regime $\tilde\gamma'(\omega)$ becomes independent of $\omega$, while $\tilde\gamma'(\omega)$ increases as $\omega$.
+In this regime $\tilde\gamma'(\omega)$ becomes independent of $\omega$, while $\tilde\gamma''(\omega)$ increases as $\omega$.

 The small frequency $\omega^{-1/2}$ behavior implies a large-time $t^{-1/2}$ decay of the memory kernel.
 This implies that the integral $\int_0^\infty dt' \gamma(t')$ diverges, meaning that a time-scale separation among the tracer and the bath is not a good approximation for this kind of model.
 However, for $\tau_b\ll \tau_c$, the initial regime becomes smaller and smaller, and $\tilde\gamma(\omega)$ almost resembles a Lorentzian, indicating an exponential form for the dissipation kernel, $\gamma(t)\approx e^{-t/\tau_c}$ [shown in both panels of Fig.~\fref{f:gamma-kernel} with dashed lines].
 Physically this is the scenario when the bath oscillators are weakly coupled to each other while the probe bath coupling is very strong.
 Additionally, in this regime when $\tau_c$ is very small, then the memory decays very fast, and an effective Markovian description emerges.
+The slow power-law decay of the memory kernel at long times can be physically understood by noting that any local strain induced by the tracer~\cite{gle_polymer,gle_anomalous2} takes an infinite amount of time to fully propagate through the infinite bath.
+This leads to a long-lived back-action on the tracer.
+The power-law exponent of the decay arises from the long-range harmonic interactions in the bath and matches that of the memory kernel experienced by a tagged monomer in an infinite Rouse chain.
+As we will see later, this long memory leads to subdiffusive dynamics of the tracer at late times.